WhatSock/apex/README.md

 <!----><a name="changelog" tabindex="-1"></a>
 ## Change log:

+2021.1.6 (Virtual Light): Added $A.nearestHeadingLevel() and DC.nearestHeadingLevel() as an ARIA support function that will return the level number of the nearest heading.
+View Help/ARIA Development/NearestHeadingLevel for support.

 2021.1.5 (Broken Angels): Reconfigured internal event handling object locale to better accomidate external testing frameworks.